Kiwious/economy-system/README.md

 # Economy System

 # config.ini
-If you want to modify or change certain items, than the **config.ini** file is the file you are looking for.
+If you want to modify or change certain items, then the **config.ini** file is the file you are looking for.
 In this file, you can change: the **name, description** and **price** of an item.

 **Example:**